Interactive Data Dashboard

 - Monitor dynamics for potential destabilization—and hopefully trigger preventive action.

 The CSMF reflects USIP’s commitment to monitoring as a tool for adaptive institutional learning.
 In Iraq, USIP is using this data to adjust its programs to the changing conflict environment.
-CSMF findings inform the design of USIP’s ongoing local dialogue processes in Nineveh which address tensions that discourage the return of internally displaced persons (IDPs) from minority communities.
+CSMF findings inform the design of USIP’s ongoing local dialogue and participatory governance processes in Nineveh which address tensions that discourage social cohesion, community development, and the return of internally displaced persons (IDPs) from minority communities.
 The findings help USIP understand what issues may be ripe for attention, and thereby calibrate its approaches to specific conflict drivers.
-Finally, each additional round of data collection allows deeper analysis to link changes in the conflict environment to USIP and its partners’ past and current work.
-This means both adjusting our work in response to the data and evaluating whether our work has contributed to changing dynamics.